JamesMitofsky/unwaitlist.io/README.md

 - Set Twilio number as emergency contact which can override Do Not Disturb and Silent

 # TODO
-- Figure out accessing a client secrets json file in Azure functions
+- Figure out accessing a client secrets json file in Azure functions.
 - Make checking spreadsheet seperate from request spreadsheet.
 This will help with multiple class check requests.
+- Have the program check if a CRN exists before registering it on the request sheet and sending a confirmation.